144th Infantry Regiment (United States): World War I

 The regiment was recalled to federal service soon after, in March 1917, and was combined with elements of the 6th Texas Infantry at Camp Bowie to form the new 144th Infantry Regiment.
 They were going to fight in World War I. They were assigned to the 72nd Brigade of the 36th Infantry Division, alongside the 143rd Infantry Regiment.
 Arriving in France in July 1918, it trained in Bar-sur-Aube until September where they served as a reserve for the French Army.

 On 9 October 1918, the 144th relieved elements of the 2nd Infantry Division during the Meuse-Argonne Offensive.
 By the time the Texans had reached the front, the Germans were engaging in a fighting retreat all along the front line.
 Enemy artillery, gas, and machine-gun, small arms fire hit the men of the regiment during their continuous advance, but they closed in on the Aisne River by 12 October.
 The next day, they swept south to clear out any stalwart defenders, and were moved off the line.
 They spent the rest of the war acting as a divisional reserve.
 They had lost 369 men in the Great War, the second largest toll of the infantry regiments in the division.
-The 144th was mustered out in July 1919 back at Camp Bowie.

 Interwar period

-During the Interwar period, elements of the 144th performed state duty including storm relief in Dallas and Frost, Texas.
-They contained riots in Dallas and Sherman, and a strike in Texarkana.
-The regiment also assisted in the recovery efforts for the New London School explosion in 1937.
+The 144th Infantry arrived at the port of New York on 5 June 1919 on the troopship USS Pretoria and was demobilized on 3 July 1919 at Camp Travis, near San Antonio, Texas.
+Per the National Defense Act of 1920, the 144th Infantry was reconstituted in the National Guard on 3 December 1920, assigned to the 36th Division, and allotted to Texas.
+It was reorganized and federally recognized on 19 May 1922 with the regimental headquarters at Fort Worth.
+The regimental headquarters was relocated on 16 March 1937 to Dallas.
+The regiment, or elements thereof, was called up to perform the following state duties: elements for riot control at Dallas, 21–24 May 1925; 1st Battalion and Company L for crowd control during the race riot at Sherman, Texas, 9–24 May 1930; elements for tornado relief duties at Oak Cliff, Texas, 30–31 July 1933; elements for the New London School explosion in March 1937; elements for firefighting and crowd control during oil field fires at Kilgore, Texas, in January 1938; elements for riot control during a workers’ strike on the Missouri–Kansas–Texas Railroad at Texarkana, Texas, in June 1939.
+Company E was awarded the national William Randolph Hearst Trophy for marksmanship in 1936.
+The 144th conducted annual summer training most years at Camp Mabry, Austin, Texas, 1922–25, and Camp Hulen, Palacios, Texas, 1926–39.
+The 144th Infantry was inducted into federal service at home stations on 25 November 1940 and moved to Camp Bowie, where it arrived on 7 January 1941.